OpenHFT/Chronicle-Map/README.md

 #### Key Value Object Types

-Unlike HashMap which will support any heap object, Chronicle Map only works with objects that it can store off heap, so the objects have to be  :  (one of the following )
+Unlike HashMap which will support any heap object, ChronicleMap only works with objects that it can store off heap, so the objects have to be  :  (one of the following )

 - AutoBoxed primitives - for good performance.